SaeedTaghavi/numerical-analysis/fortran/01-root-finding/04-newton/README.md

 until a sufficiently precise value is reached.

-You can find more about the fixed-point method [here](https://en.wikipedia.org/wiki/Newton%27s_method).
+You can find more about the newton method [here](https://en.wikipedia.org/wiki/Newton%27s_method).

 There are some plots, flowchart and animation that are interesting and helpful.